The UK's surrogacy laws were written in the 1980s and are woefully out of date. Under the current law:

 In 2016 we launched an online petition on Change.org setting out our agenda for change, which was signed by more than 1,000 people in 3 days.

 Following Re Z (2016), the government also asked the Law Commission (the independent body which recommends changes to outdated laws) to review UK surrogacy law as part of its next programme of work.
-Their review will start in spring 2018 and will produce recommendations for government on how surrogacy law should be brough up to date.
+Their review began in spring 2018 and will produce recommendations for the government on how surrogacy law should be brought up to date.
 We have already made several submissions to them, and will be supporting them with their review however we can going forward.

 Pending law reform, Brilliant Beginnings has also worked closely with the Department of Health (and other leading UK surrogacy organisations) to write the first ever government guidance on surrogacy, which was launched in February 2018, and is available on gov.uk.